Matteo-3033/GamePals/README.md

 ## Command Line Arguments

 The infrastructure requires, as command line arguments, the paths to the 3 configuration files specified in the section above.
-When writing your own implementation of the infrastructure it's suggested to create an argument parser that extends the `ArgParser` class from the infrastructure itself.
+When writing your own implementation of the infrastructure, it's suggested to create an argument parser that extends the `ArgParser` class from the infrastructure itself.
 By overriding the method `_add_arguments` you can easily introduce new command line arguments for your specific use cases.

 Executing the program implementing the infrastructure will look something like this: